Pai was our second stop in Southeast Asia, and several countries later, it is still one of our favorites!

 Something about this little hippy town in the mountains just captured our hearts and wouldn’t let go.
 There is so much to see and do in Pai that many people come for a few days and find themselves staying for a few months.

-Since there are so many options on what to do, we put together a quick list of 10 things you can’t miss in Pai!
+Since there are so many options on what to do, we put together a quick list of 10 amazing things to do in Pai!

 Rent a Motorbike-